How to Use Trigonometric Functions in GeoGebra

 Note!
 If you try to insert a value less than or greater than 1, GeoGebra

 will return a number containing the letter .
 This indicates that you have received a complex solution.
-Unless you know that complex solutions are fine for your problem, this solution indicates that you input something wrong.
+Unless you know that complex solutions are fine for your problem, this solution would indicate that you input something wrong.

 Note!
 In some versions of GeoGebra